klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

 study thread binding.
 In fact, `hybrid_check` can be used in all cases, but the other three show more compact output for serial, shared memory OpenMP and single-threaded MPI processes respectively.
 The `gpu_check` command can be used to study the steps in GPU binding.
+From version 1.2 onwards, the module also contains the `hpcat` command, which stands for HPC Affinity Tracker.
+This tool can only be compiled with Cray MPICH, but it shows core affinity, GPUs used and, when running on more than one node, the network adapter used by each MPI rank.
+It shows the NUMA node for all these resources so that it is easy to check if the binding is OK.

 ???
 Note "Credits for these programs"
     The `hybrid_check` program and its derivatives `serial_check`, `omp_check` and `mpi_check`